open-edge-insights/eii-samples/go_sample_app/README.md

-# The sample Golang application demonstrates the usage of EIS core libraries like EISMessageBus and ConfigManager #
+# The sample Golang application demonstrates the usage of EII core libraries like EIIMessageBus and ConfigManager #

 # Short Description of App containers
-This is a Golang Application which uses the EIS message bus and EIS client side libraries.
+This is a Golang Application which uses the EII message bus and EII client side libraries.
 In this app, there is a publisher, subscriber, client and server.
 Subscriber and client are running inside ia_go_subscriber container.
 Publisher and server are running inside ia_go_publisher container.